WTW93: Everyone Is a Complete Idiot Except Bill Maher

 Intellectual crush on the best female chess player ever.

-Her name is I can almost remember it.
+Her name is, I can almost remember it.

-She must mean a lot to you then.
+She must mean a lot of people.

-I said she must mean a lot to you.
+So she must mean a lot to you.

 Yeah, exactly.

-Polgar who put together, you know, that giant chess book that I have that's a million puzzles of chess.
+No, because it's the guy, Polgar, Polgar, who put together, you know, that giant chess book that I have that's a million puzzles of chess.

-Oh, yeah, yeah, yeah.
+It's like, oh, yeah, yeah, yeah.

 Yeah, he wrote that.